 This GCSE course is compulsory for all students to take from Year 9 and involves two exams at the end of Year 10.
 There is no coursework component.
+Both written exams are 1 hour and 45 minutes long.

-AQA specification A is followed and involves two components:
+AQA Religious Studies A (excluding textual studies) is studied and involves two components:

-Component 1: The study of religions: Beliefs, teachings and practices in ethical issues; Relationships and families, Religion and life,
+Component 1: The study of religions: Christianity and Islam - Beliefs and